jhquilty99/exercise_mobile_app/documentation/testing_requirements.md

 ## Code Review Checklist

 ### Test Quality
-- [ ] New functionality has corresponding tests
+- [ ] All functionality has corresponding tests
 - [ ] Tests follow naming conventions
 - [ ] Tests are properly organized and documented
 - [ ] Mock usage is appropriate and realistic